 When Taken Orally can help treat and prevent

-- Arthritis - Added to 1 meal per day - in water, it will help break down calcium deposits found around the joints as dogs get older which cause stiffness and discomfort.
+- Arthritis – Added to 1 meal per day – in water, it can help break down calcium deposits found around the joints as dogs get older which cause stiffness and discomfort.
 Continued use will make joints noticeably more flexible and less painful.

 - Upset Stomach – add once a day to water if your dog has diarrhoea and repeat every day for a week to relieve constipation.

 - Tooth decay – there is evidence that the acidity levels in ACV helps to breakdown plaque and tartar on teeth.